invertase/react-native-apple-authentication/README.md

 - [AppleButtonType](docs/enums/_lib_index_d_.rnappleauth.applebuttontype.md)

 ### FAQs

-1. Why `full name` and `email` returns `null` ?
+1. Why does `full name` and `email` return `null`?
   - Apple only returns the `full name` and `email` on the first login, it will return `null` on the succeeding login so you need to save those data.
-To be able to fetch it again, go to your `Settings > Apple ID, iCloud, iTunes & App Store > Password & Security > Appls Using Your Apple ID`, then click on your app and click `Stop Using Apple ID`
+  - For testing purposes, to be receive these again, go to your device settings; `Settings > Apple ID, iCloud, iTunes & App Store > Password & Security > Apps Using Your Apple ID`, tap on your app and tap `Stop Using Apple ID`.
+You can now sign-in again and you'll receive the `full name` and `email.

 ## License